winged/chirp/README.rst

 1. Ask first

-2. You have to agree, that we are free to change the license.
+2. You must sign-over the changes to the Concrete Clouds Project

+3. So you usually just want to open change-requests